|Nutrition Facts (per serving)|

-These instructions are for one hollow chocolate egg, approximately 4 inches long.
+These instructions are for one hollow chocolate egg.
+You will need a mold (approximately 4 inches long) that has separate top and bottom cavities.
 If your egg mold is a different size, you'll need to adjust the amount of chocolate coating as necessary.
 You'll want to get a mold that has two cavities, one for the top of the egg and one for the bottom.
 The bottom should be slightly flattened so it can easily balance.

 A note about the chocolate: We recommend using either tempered chocolate or chocolate-flavored candy coating for this recipe.
 If you melt regular chocolate, without tempering it, it will be dull or streaked, won't easily release from the mold, and will be soft at room temperature.
 Tempering the chocolate is the best solution, but because it's hard to temper small quantities of chocolate, you'll probably need to temper about a pound.
 You can use the excess chocolate to make other candies, or you can take a shortcut and use chocolate candy coating.

-- Pour the candy coating into a paper cone and snip off the tip.
-Alternately, you can use a plastic bag with a hole cut in the corner, or paint the coating on using a small paintbrush.
+Pour the candy coating into a plastic bag with a hole cut in the corner, or paint the coating on using a small paintbrush.
 Pipe the coating on the inside of the mold in the pattern of your choice.
 Stripes, swirls, flowers or dots are all great options.
-Remember that words are trickier, because any words you write will appear backward on the outside of the egg.
+Remember that words are trickier because any words you write will appear backward on the outside of the egg.
 Once you have your design finished, refrigerate the mold briefly to set the design.